Introduction of the dental CAD/CAM system (Cerec 2) and In Vitro study of microleakage around class II restoration

-Introduction of some dental CAD / CAM systems
+Introduction of the dental CAD/CAM systems

-CAD: is the data collection by optical or mechanical marking by direct marking of prepared teeth or from model (inlay, crown ...) made by a doctor or technician and design the shape recovered from the data collected.
+CAD is the data collection by optical or mechanical marking by direct marking of prepared teeth or from model (inlay, crown ...) made by a doctor or technician and design the shape recovered from the data collected.

 CAM is a fabricated part made of porcelain or metal based fabric that has been designed (either optical or mechanical) or based on a model made by a physician or technician.
 From there it is possible to summarize the dental CAD / CAM systems in the following table: